NFDI4BIOIMAGE/training/_sources/content_types/publication.md

 Shanghang Zhang, Gaole Dai, Tiejun Huang, Jianxu Chen

-Licensed ['CC-BY-NC-SA']
+Licensed CC-BY-NC-SA

 Multimodal large language models have been recognized as a historical milestone in the field of artificial intelligence and have demonstrated revolutionary potentials not only in commercial applications, but also for many scientific fields.
 Here we give a brief overview of multimodal large language models through the lens of bioimage analysis and discuss how we could build these models as a community to facilitate biology research

-Tags: Bioimage Analysis, Large Language Models, FAIR-Principles, Workflow
+Tags: Bioimage Analysis, FAIR-Principles, Workflow

 Content type: Publication